 Consider Gift Swaps

 COVID-19 has curtailed pull-names-from-a-hat gift exchanges, but virtual alternatives such as Elfster.com and its companion smartphone apps still make them possible.
 Elfster lets you set a spending limit, invite exchange participants and set up rules about matching givers and recipients (for example, blocking spouses or siblings from being paired up).
 The app assigns recipients automatically by text or email so no one, not even the group organizer, knows who's paired with whom.
 You can set a small spending limit for work or school groups, but what can really help prevent holiday debt are exchanges among groups that normally exchange individual gifts.
 That allows you to set a relatively high spending limit on them, but because participants only buy one gift instead of several, everyone still saves some cash.

 Tap Into Low Intro Interest Rates

 You might also consider a card that offers an intro bonus if you rack up a certain volume of purchases within the first few months of opening the account.
-For instance, the Chase Freedom Flex℠ offers a $200 bonus if you make $500 in eligible purchases within the first 90 days of opening the card.
+For instance, the Chase Freedom Flex℠ offers a $200 bonus if you spend $500 on eligible purchases within the first 90 days of opening the card.
 Don't take that as license to overspend, but if you're confident you can repay your purchases within the introductory period, putting your holiday gifts on that card could bring a nice payoff.